dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Contacts in Queue

+On this card you'll be able to see how many contacts are currently on voice and callback.
+You're also provided with a live look that displays the numbers shown.

 #### My Recent Activity

+On this card a list of all your activity through the day will be shown as records.
+You'll see Inbound, Outbound and even your Missed calls.

+You can also right click any of the records, and choose the option to call the specified number which will trigger a modal window, allowing you to engage in a call.

 #### Contacts

+This is a queue card.
+You'll be able to see how many calls have been handled, abandoned or transferred by all team members.

 #### My Perfomance

+This is a card that shows up your perfomance.
+It displays the amount of ACD (Automatic Call Distributor) and Peer to Peer (Agent to Agent) calls you've had during the day.
+How many you've handled, missed, and the amount of time.

 #### Handling Time

+Also a queue  metric, it displays the average handling time that agents have spent on contacts, including hold time and after contact work.

 #### Wait Time

+A queue metric that displays how long the contacts have been waiting on the queue.
+It shows the average time between all the contacts, and the longest time a contact spent waiting.

 #### Agent Availability

+This a global card that displays the amount of agents logged in the Instance and their various status.

 ### Team Status Drawer

+A Dextr component that displays other agents assigned to your queue or routing profile.
+You can right click each agent to engage either in chat, a call, or add them as favorites.

+You also have the option to hide offline agents or to display all.